A Deterministic Almost-Tight Distributed Algorithm for Approximating Single-Source Shortest Paths: Preliminaries

 \subsection{Toolkit}

-In the following we review known results used for designing our algorithm.
-The first is a weight-rounding technique~\cite{Cohen98,Zwick02,Bernstein09,Madry10,Bernstein13,Nanongkai-STOC14} that we repeatedly use to scale down edge weights at the cost of approximation.
+In the following we review, in more detail, known results used for designing our algorithm.
+The first is a weight-rounding technique~\cite{KleinS97,Cohen98,Zwick02,Bernstein09,Madry10,Bernstein13,Nanongkai-STOC14} for scaling down edge weights at the cost of approximation.
+Intuitively, we will use this technique to efficiently compute approximate shortest paths up to a fixed number of hops.
+As we will use this technique repeatedly, we give a proof in Appendix~\ref{sec:proof of property of weight rounding} for completeness.